MicrosoftDocs/VBA-Docs/api/Publisher.AdvancedPrintOptions.UseOnlyPublicationFonts.md

 Set this property to  **False** to enable the printer to print the specified publication using its resident fonts (stored in ROM, RAM, or on a hard disk drive) that have the same name as the fonts downloaded from your computer.

+> [!NOTE]
- **Note**  This may result in the printer substituting resident printer for fonts downloaded from your computer.
+> This may result in the printer substituting resident printer for fonts downloaded from your computer.
 This results in a slightly faster print time.
 However, if the resident fonts are not exactly identical to your computer fonts (even if they have the same name), this may cause your printed publication to look different than expected.

 Setting this property to  **True** ensures that the fonts used to print the publication are the same ones used to create it.